Does Eating Mango Make You Gain Weight?

 Read also: (10 Unknown Benefits of Mango Leaves: Don't Throw Them Away!)

 A medium-sized mango weighs around 200 gm and provides 150 calories with very few amounts of carbohydrate and protein with negligible fat.
-Therefore, if you eat two mangoes a day, which makes a total of 300 calories, can be eaten throughout the day.
 “I suggest you to have a mango 30 minutes before your workout session so that you feel absolutely fresh and energetic to perform your best,” says Jasleen.

 What are the benefits of mangoes?